mattermost/docs/source/overview/security.rst

 To learn more, please review `HIPAA requirements from the US Department of Health and Human Services <http://www.hhs.gov/hipaa/for-professionals/security/laws-regulations/>`__.

-FINRA compliance
+FINRA compliance*
 ------------------

-Mattermost Enterprise Edition E20 is designed to meet the `cybersecurity requirements of the United States Financial Industry Regulatory Authority (FINRA) <http://www.finra.org/industry/cybersecurity>`__ as part of a customer's existing operational systems, including technology governance, system change management, risk assessments, technical controls, incident response, vendor management, data loss prevention, and staff training.
+Mattermost Enterprise Edition E20 features assist users meet the requirements of the `cybersecurity requirements of the United States Financial Industry Regulatory Authority (FINRA) <http://www.finra.org/industry/cybersecurity>`__ as part of a customer's existing operational systems, including technology governance, system change management, risk assessments, technical controls, incident response, vendor management, data loss prevention, and staff training.

 FINRA reviews a firm’s ability to protect the confidentiality, integrity, and availability of sensitive customer information.
 This includes reviewing each firm’s compliance with SEC regulations, including: